 Breastfeeding benefits of babywearing

 The oxytocin produced when moms hold babies not only promotes bonding but also helps with breastfeeding since oxytocin triggers milk release (let-down).
+This close, physical contact also increases a mother's ability to spot early feeding cues from her infant.

 Wearing babies makes breastfeeding convenient when mothers are out and about, especially if they prefer to stay covered up.
 Many carriers, such as slings and wraps, have excess fabric that can be draped around mother or baby.